-Federica often serves as Counsel and Adviser to government and international organisations on matters of international law and policy ranging from the legality of the use of force by States, to arbitration and the settlement of disputes, and the enforcement and maintenance of international peace and security, including the promotion of human rights and humanitarian law, the protection of civilians in armed conflict, and the prevention and deterrence of atrocity crimes, including by means of international criminal justice.
-Federica is Co-Chair of the International Bar Association War Crimes Committee, Vice-Chair of the International Bar Association Human Rights Law Committee, a member of the International Bar Association Council of the Section on Public and Professional Interest, and a member of the American Bar Association, and of the American Society of International Law.
-She also regularly consults with Defence, Intelligence, and Foreign Policy agencies, and has served on a number of expert panels, most recently on the harmonisation of atrocity prevention mechanisms, and on the cross-sectorial standardisation of best practices to bring terrorists and the perpetrators of atrocity crimes to justice.
-She is the host of the popular International Bar Association interview series “Protecting Human Rights in the 21st Century”.
+Federica often serves as Counsel and Adviser to governments and international organisations on matters of international law and policy including the law on the use of force, the laws of armed conflict, international human rights, the protection of civilians, and the prevention and deterrence of atrocities, including by means of international criminal justice.
+Federica is Co-Chair of the International Bar Association (IBA) War Crimes Committee and of the International Bar Association Human Rights Law Committee, a member of the Councils of the IBA Human Rights Institute and the IBA Section on Public and Professional Interest; she is also a member of the American Bar Association, and of the American Society of International Law.
+She regularly consults with defence, intelligence, and foreign policy agencies, and has served on a number of expert panels, most recently on the harmonisation of atrocity prevention mechanisms, and on the cross-sectorial standardisation of best practices to bring terrorists and the perpetrators of atrocity crimes to justice.
+She is the host of the International Bar Association interview series “Protecting Human Rights in the 21st Century”.

-Federica has been recognised by Forbes magazine one of “30 Under 30” leaders with “the likelihood of changing the field of law and policy over the next half-century” (2017), and among the “Most Influential European Thinkers” (Forbes Italy, 2018).
+Federica has been recognised by Forbes magazine one of “30 Under 30” leaders with “the likelihood of changing the field of law and policy over the next half-century”, and among the “Most Influential European Thinkers” (Forbes Italy).
 In 2018, she was named as one of 18 “Italians of the year” by the Italian Journalistic Agency (AGI).
 In 2015, she was the recipient of the William Reece Jr Award by LexisNexis and the International Bar Association in recognition of her work to improve the civil society’s capacity to document atrocities and engage with international accountability mechanisms.